web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/faq/exceptions.md

 ### Compile error `Error: [object Object] is not a PostCSS plugin` ?

-If you encounter the `Error: [object Object] is not a PostCSS plugin` error during the compilation process, it is usually caused by referencing the wrong version of postcss, for example, the version of `postcss` (peerDependencies) in `cssnano` does not meet expectations.
+Currently, Modern.js is using PostCSS v8.
+If you encounter the `Error: [object Object] is not a PostCSS plugin` error during the compilation process, it is usually caused by referencing the wrong version of PostCSS, for example, the version of `postcss` (peerDependencies) in `cssnano` does not meet expectations.

-You can find the dependencies of `UNMET PEER DEPENDENCY` through `npm ls postcss`, and then install the correct version of dependencies by specifying the postcss version in package.json.
+You can find the dependencies of `UNMET PEER DEPENDENCY` through `npm ls postcss`, and then install the correct version of dependencies by specifying the PostCSS version in package.json.

 ```
 npm ls postcss